Player09239/Simpler-Economy/README.md

 - Hi!
 I'm Chaos, and I am trying to get this bot popular!
 Please help me by joining my server that is in my bio and inviting the bot to your server!

 ## Commands
-- Currently 15 user commands and 2 admin commands!
+- Currently 15 user commands
     - about
     - balance
     - claim-drop